Asabeneh/30-Days-Of-React/10_React_Project_Folder_Structure/10_react_project_folder_structure.md

 ## Exercises:Level 1

 1. What is the importance of React Folder Structure and File Naming
-2. How do we export file
+2. How do you export file
-3. How do we import file
+3. How do you  import file
 4. Make a component of module and export it as named or default export
 5. Make a component or module and import it
 6. Change all the components you have to different folder structure